 Writing Activity I: 20 minutes

 Divide students into small groups of 3-4.
-Ask students to listen to the first 30 seconds of the voca recording of Merwin’s “For the Anniversary of My Death” and transcribe that section of the poem.
+Ask students to listen to the first 30 seconds of the voca recording of Merwin’s “For the Anniversary of My Death” (in his reading of February 12, 1975) and transcribe that section of the poem.
 Transcriptions should be lineated; in other words, each group should guess where line endings occur.

 Give students copies of the published version of the poem (available here) and have students mark the published version’s line breaks in their transcriptions (with slashes or other marks).
 Discuss: how did the students’ lineation choices differ from the poet’s?
 What surprises occurred?

 Writing Activity II: 20 minutes

 Ask students to look around them and write a 2-sentence description of the space in prose; one sentence should describe something that they see, and the other should describe something that they hear.
 (Note: given more time, students can write descriptions that include details from all 5 senses.)

 Ask students to pair up and exchange prose descriptions.
 Students will break their partner’s prose description into lineated poetry.

 Have volunteers read each version in pairs (first the prose description, then the lineated version).
 Ask everyone to listen for differences in emphasis, pacing, and meaning between the two versions.

 Conclusion: 10 minutes

 Wrap-up discussion: how does poetic lineation affect meaning and/or music in a text?
 Share additional student writing as time allows.